zerogetsamgow/cubepalette/README.md

 casting and coercion, extraction and updating of components, plotting, colour mixing arithmetic, and colour interpolation.

-See the following vignettes to learn how to use cubepaellets with other
+See the following vignettes to learn how to use cubepalletws with other
 packages:

 - [Using palettes with